nikhilparla/path_planning_project/README.md

  - Deleted the eigen folder from src
  - Compiles and runs successfully.
 Car doesnt move yet.

+ - Made the initial changes according to the project QandA
+ - Car moved in straight line with the generated coordinates

+ - Included the spline.h header only package.
+This can generate polynomial for line fit
+ - Created waypoints at 30,60 and 90 ahead and fit next 50 points
+ - Resued whatever points were left over from previous case
+ - Car now runs smoothly in the same lane.
+Jerk still present since 0-49.5 in one instant

 Everything below this line are the original instructions for the project.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------